fgaudilliere/TP_NGS/ReadMe.md

 #### salmon quant output

 Normally, when aligning reads, a result is considered good when > 80% of reads are aligned.
-However, here, we only reach 40% of aligned reads.
+However, here, we only reach around 40% of aligned reads.
 This is likely due to a problem during sequencing: inserts (RNA fragments) were too small, and therefore the forward and reverse reads overlap.

 #### Correcting the salmon quant output